Robustness of chaotic behavior in iterated quantum protocols: Acknowledgement

 \section{Acknowledgement}

-We acknowledge support from the National Research, Development and Innovation Office of Hungary, project No. TKP-2021-NVA-04.
+We acknowledge support from the National Research, Development and Innovation Office of Hungary, project No. TKP-2021-NVA-04 and support from OpenSuperQPlus100.
 Igor Jex acknowledges the financial support from the state budget under RVO14000 and the Grant Agency of the Czech republic (GAČR) under Grant No. 23-07169.